bariscankurtkaya/new-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am one of the two Hugging Face Ambassadors and Microsoft Ambassador in Turkey, my overarching objective involves two main areas of focus.
-The first is to develop computer vision solutions through the use of smart machine learning systems that can learn like humans with minimal or no supervision.
-The second is to promote greater transparency of these “black-box” systems.
-To achieve this, I plan to concentrate on the area of self-supervised and/or unsupervised learning and work towards shifting and advancing our understanding of artificial intelligence.
+I am a deep learning researcher ambitious to explore the power of generative deep learning models in artificial intelligence.
+I am particularly interested in generative models, as well as 2D and 3D computer vision.
+Currently, I am pursuing graduate studies at Koc with a focus on video editing using diffusion models.
+I also serve as one of the two ambassadors of Hugging Face and Microsoft in Turkey.
+Additionally, I am a professional athlete and firmly believe in the collective strength of teamwork.
+This ethos deeply influences my approach to research and collaboration, and I am actively seeking opportunities to work in interdisciplinary teams.
 {style="text-align: justify;"}